CodingOnBush/minishell/doc/Functions.md

 I then moved on to work with [githug](https://github.com/Gazler/githug) which I found more practical to learn.
 Indeed it is less graphical but provides on hand experience of git throughtout the problems it offers to solve in the terminal.
 I used online ressources to find out about the commands that could help me find solutions to the offered problems:
 - [Common git commands](http://guides.beanstalkapp.com/version-control/common-git-commands.html)

+## Concepts:

+**Export and Unset** : local variables can be opened within a shell but if you leave this shell, let's say for a subshell, they won't be defined anymore.
+The ```export``` command allows us to make the local variable global by adding it to the list of existing global variables (which we get when typing ```env``` in the terminal).
+If when then try to print this variable in a subshell, it'll be defined and have the value that we set it to.
+The unset command will do the opposite and remove the variable it is given from the list of global variables.
+It will remove the variable from any shell (including the ine we are in) litteraly unseting its value.